shurupin/DesignPatterns/README.md

 # Design Patterns

 Design patterns are typical solutions to common problems in software design.
-This repository contains of 22 of the Gang of Four's patterns.
+This repository contains 22 of the Gang of Four's patterns.

 ## [Creational](/Creational)